 A friend gave me a single 3 foot tall shoot one spring.
 The scraggly shoot sent up a beautiful green leaf that slowly unfurled until I had myself a 6 foot tall banana plant.
 That original plant sent up more shoots until I was able to pass along the love, giving new baby plants to several friends.

 How to Over Winter a Banana Plant

 If you live in the South, you can plant a banana plant and forget about it.
-But in areas with cool winters, regions where the temperature drops below 50 degrees Fahrenheit at night, the banana tree will not live through the winter.
+But in areas with cool winters, regions where the temperature drops below 50 degrees Fahrenheit at night, it will not live through the winter.

-Of course, you can pot the plant and bring it indoors, but before long, the plant will have such huge leaves and such a spread that keeping in a room may be impractical if not impossible.
+Of course, you can pot the plant and bring it indoors.However, after a few years the leaves will grow so long and have such a huge spread that keeping in a room may be impractical if not impossible.

-I would have to have a pretty big room to overwinter the plant shown on the right.
+You would need a pretty big room to overwinter the plant shown above.
 So here is what you can do: